27 Oct Personal Injury Case With A Pre-Existing Condition: Ultimate Guide

 For this reason, it’s best to speak with your attorney about what you should do before filing a claim.

 This will depend on the type of injury that you’ve suffered.
-In most cases, you have between one and three years from the date of your accident to file your claim.
+In most cases, you have between one and three years from the date of your accident to file your case.
 However, it’s best to speak with your attorney about when you should file.

 How Much Time Do I Have to File My Personal Injury Case?

 This will depend on the type of injury that you suffered.
-You typically have between one and three years from the date of your accident to file a claim.
+You typically have between one and three years from the date of your accident to file a case.
 But again, it’s best to speak with your attorney about what the best approach is for your case.

-If you’ve been injured due to someone else’s negligent actions, then it may be possible to file a personal injury claim with the help of an attorney.
+If you’ve been injured due to someone else’s negligent actions, then it may be possible to file a personal injury case with the help of an attorney.
 However, if you have a pre-existing condition or any other type of injury sustained in the accident, it could affect whether and how you can file a claim.

 For this reason, it’s best to speak with a personal injury lawyer about your options and how they apply to your case.